 It took a surprisingly long time for Toronto to come up with its own street-savvy female gumshoe (do vampire hunters really count?), but SASHA JACKSON is beginning to look like she was worth the wait.

-Crafty, tough, and tenacious, and not above taking a break every now and then to knock back a cocktail or two or to crack wise about everything from men to her hometown, fledgling private eye Sasha's an interesting update on the Hammett/Chandler model, although the author herself sees her heroine more as "Sex and the City meets Nancy Drew".
+Crafty, tough, and tenacious, and not above taking an occasional break every to knock back a cocktail or two or to crack wise about everything from men to her hometown, fledgling private eye Sasha’s an interesting update on the Hammett/Chandler model, although the author herself sees her heroine more as “Sex and the City meets Nancy Drew“.

-And really, you can be pretty sure Marlowe never had to work as a phone sex operator or take on singing gigs in cheesy suburban joints just to make ends meet.
+And really, can you picture Marlowe working as a phone sex operator or taking on a singing gigs in a cheesy suburban joint just to make ends meet?